 - It cannot produce enough of its own natural chemicals to make up for the flooding of chemicals that comes from using drugs.

-- The naturally produced chemicals in the brain are less effective within the structure of the brain because of the way these neurons have been changed.
+- The naturally produced chemicals in the brain are less effective within the structure of the brain because of the way these neurons have been altered.

 When we stop using drugs or alcohol, the brain is left with a massive Serotonin and Dopamine deficit.